defced/RetroTINK-4K-Display-Archetypes-Profiles/README.md

 ## REQUIRED SETUP

 These profiles were created and tuned using a MiSTer FPGA connected to an LG C1 OLED in 4K HDR with Black Frame Insertion (BFI) enabled.
+They were also designed specifically for the RetroTINK 4K Pro.
+On the CE version, the result won't be as precise as with the Pro version, because I make extensive use of the horizontal blur function in the Processing and Effects menu.

-They should still work well on most OLED displays, but for the intended rendering, the following setup is recommended:
+For best results, the following setup is recommended:

 ### MiSTer FPGA:
 In mister.ini, set: